-This post outlines the ten business models for indie authors that are working right now, those most widely used by members of the Alliance of Independent Authors.
-The first four of these business models for indie authors are those most typically employed in the first few years of the self-publishing journey.
-Models six through ten are employed by more established authors, once they have amassed a following and have a high-traffic author website.
+This post outlines eleven business models for indie authors that are working right now, those most widely used by members of the Alliance of Independent Authors.
+The first four are most typically employed in the early years of an author business.
+Models six through eleven require a following and a high-traffic website or social media presence to succeed.
+For many, you need a transactional website: not just a brochure site that shows books but a shop where readers can buy books and other products directly from you.

 Business Models for Indie Authors 1: Book Sales Only, One Outlet: Write Fast, Publish Often